-The barn home has become a fast, unique way to combine a rustic country lifestyle with the comfort of modern household features.
+The barndominium has become a fast, unique way to combine a rustic country lifestyle with the comfort of modern household features.
 And when we say fast, we mean it.
 To convert these barns into your dream house it’s actually a pretty quick turnaround.
-How long does it take to build a barn home?
+You may be wondering – how long does it take to build a barndominium?

-It takes about 6 months for professional builders to convert your barn to your barn home.
-The t.urnaround time will greatly depend on the existing features and foundation of the current barn you are converting.
-If you are building from the ground up, you can expect similar timeframes.
+It takes about 6 months for professional builders to convert your barn into your barndominium.
+The turnaround time will greatly depend on the existing features and foundation of the current barn you are converting.
+If you are building from the ground up, you can expect similar time frames.

 In ways, compared to larger homes that may take 7 – 12 months to fully construct, it is easier.
 But there are plenty of steps that go into converting these beautiful older barns into the home of your dreams.